boost-ext/di/doc/tutorial.md

 injector.create<double>(); // COMPILE TIME ERROR, double is not exposed by the injector
 ```

-When exposing all types using `auto` modules have to be implemented in a header file.
+When exposing all types using `auto`, modules have to be implemented in a header file.
-With `di::injector<T...>` a definition might be put in a cpp file as it’s just a regular type.
+With `di::injector<T...>`, a definition might be put in a cpp file as it’s just a regular type.

-Such approach has a few benefits:
+Such an approach has a few benefits:
 * It’s useful for encapsulation (ex.
 Another team provides a module but they don't want to expose an ability to create implementation details)
 * May also speed compilation times in case of extend usage of cpp files

 <span class="fa fa-eye wy-text-neutral warning"> **Note**<br/><br/>
-There is no performance (compile-time, run-time) overhead between exposing all types or just a specific ones.
+There is no performance (compile-time and run-time) overhead between exposing all types and just a few specific ones.
 </span>

 Moving back to our example.
 Let's refactor it then.